Timothy Paul Smith Photography

 Side profile of English Electric Lightning T.5 XS422 in static display at Stennis International Airport, March 2021

-As of March 2021, XS422 was capable of fast taxiing down Stennis International Airport’s nearly 8,500-foot-long runway.
-This T-5 model was previously part of the Empire Test Pilots' School (ETPS) at Boscombe Down in Wiltshire, UK, where it played a key role in pilot training and aircraft evaluation.
+As of March 2021, XS422 was still an impressive sight at Stennis International Airport.
+It remained capable of fast‑taxi runs along the nearly 8,500‑foot runway.
+This T‑5 Lightning once served with the Empire Test Pilots’ School (ETPS) at Boscombe Down in Wiltshire, UK.
+There, it helped train test pilots and supported important aircraft evaluation programs.

 Own the print.
 Frame the legacy.